Solar-powered iconic buildings? There’s a map for that!

 Owing to Hatley Castle’s eloquent Tudor-style features, beautiful gardens, and surrounding grounds, it has made many movie and TV appearances over the years.
 Most notably, the castle was featured in X-Men as Xavier’s School for Gifted Youngsters, as the Osbourne Estate in several Spider-Man movies, and has made appearances in TV series Arrow, Smallville, Bones, and MacGyver!

-While installing panels on a heritage castle may be somewhat of a challenge, there are many pockets of rooftop suitable for solar, and there’s a sort of charming warmth from the idea that a 113-year-old castle could be kept warm and cozy inside with solar panels from 2021.
+While installing panels on a heritage castle may be somewhat of a challenge, there are many pockets of rooftop suitable for solar, and there’s a sort of charming warmth from the idea that a 113-year-old castle could be kept warm and cozy inside with solar panels.

 MyHEAT’s SOLAR Maps reveal the solar potential for an array of fascinating buildings, as well as residential buildings, municipal buildings, and everything in between.
 At MyHEAT, we know maps, we know energy efficiency, and we specialize in Energy Made Visible™.